 Ans.
 The popularity of a plant-based diet has witnessed massive growth in the last few years.

-Major fast-food chains like Burger King, Dunkin’ Donuts, Dairy Queen have included vegan options on their menu to catch up with the increasing demand.
+Major fast-food chains like Burger King, Dunkin’ Donuts, and Dairy Queen have included vegan options on their menu to catch up with the increasing demand.
 Heck, even McDonald’s now has a vegan burger shrewdly named McPlant.

 What about Wingstop?
 Well, this giant chicken wing, unfortunately, doesn’t serve any plant-based meat product yet.
 So, if you are looking for vegan chicken wings, check out places like Big Mood in NYC, Vegan International Co. in Florida, or The Wing Bar in Atlanta instead.